-The residue output of the equalityConstraint function shall have known size, say constant n.
-The function shall express the equality between the two type instances T1 and T2 or the record instances R1 and R2, respectively, with a non-redundant number $n \geq 0$ of equations.
-The residues of these equations are returned in vector residue of size n.
-The set of n non-redundant equations stating that R1 = R2 is given by the equation (0 represents a vector of zeros of appropriate size):
+The array dimension n of residue shall be a constant Integer expression that can be evaluated during translation, with $n \ge 0$.
+The equalityConstraint expresses the equality between the two type instances T1 and T2 or the record instances R1 and R2, respectively, as the n non-redundant equation residuals returned in residue.
+That is, the set of n non-redundant equations stating that R1 = R2 is given by the equation (0 represents a vector of zeros of appropriate size):